hrbigelow/streamvis/README.md

 # streamvis - interactive visualizations of streaming data with Bokeh

-This is a small repo that allows you to design custom visualizations using the Bokeh library, and define how they update with periodic arrivals of new data.
+Streamvis allows you to design custom visualizations using the Bokeh library, and define how they update with periodic arrivals of new data.

 ![Demo](data/demo.gif)